Politics of Europe: Secessionist and devolutionary pressures

 These movements, seeking either autonomy or independence, vary greatly in their popular support and political profile, from fringe movements to mainstream campaigns.

-Azerbaijan

-The Republic of Artsakh is an unrecognized de facto independent Republic in the Caucasus region of Eastern Europe.
-The Armenian majority population declared independence from Azerbaijan in 1991 after the collapse of the Soviet Union.
-It participates in the Community for Democracy and Rights of Nations along with other partially recognized states within the region.

 Belgium

 Two of Belgium's political parties, the Vlaams Belang and New-Flemish Alliance, want Flanders, the northern part of the country, to become independent.
 Other Flemish parties plead for more regional autonomy.
 There is also a minor movement aiming at unification of Flanders with the Netherlands (see Greater Netherlands).

 The autonomous Belgian region of Wallonia has an almost extinct movement seeking unification with France.

 Bosnia and Herzegovina

 Some inhabitants of Republika Srpska, one of the two constituent entities in Bosnia and Herzegovina (the other being the Federation of Bosnia and Herzegovina), the vast majority of them being ethnic Serbs, would opt for independence from Bosnia and Herzegovina and unification with Serbia.
 Republika Srpska comprises 49% of the territory of Bosnia and functions independently from the rest of the country in many spheres.
 Even though independence is not on the official government agenda, Serbian politicians from the region see a link between a possible future status of Kosovo and the status of Republika Srpska.

 Croats, who remain a constituent nation of Bosnia and Herzegovina remain united with ethnic Bosniaks in a joint entity.
 Some Bosnian Croat politicians have proposed a separate constituent entity for Croats along the lines of the Republika Srpska.